Tech-at-DU/ACS-1320-JavaScript-Foundations/Lessons/Lesson-11.md

 **Edit `package.json`**`

-Edit your `package.json` add the following line at the root level of the JSON  object.
+Edit your `package.json` and add the following line at the root level of the JSON  object.

 `"homepage": "https://<username>.github.io/<repo-name>",`